 You can choose from four different mounting heights, which range from 18mm to 40mm.
 In most cases, the Strikefire is better for AR mounting.
 This is due to the fact that it keeps the bore system 40mm above the base surface.

-In the comparison of Vortex Strikefire ii vs Sparc ii under the mounting system section, the Sparc is the winner.
+In the comparison of Vortex Spark 2 vs Strikefire 2 under the mounting system section, the Sparc is the winner.
 This is because it offers a more flexible mounting system.
 This implies that it is more suitable for pairing with different types of pistol.

 When it comes to the price tag on both models, the Strikefire is way less expensive.
-Moreover, the Vortex Strikefire also has a long lasting battery, which automatically boost its monetary value.
+Moreover, it also has a long lasting battery, which automatically boost its monetary value.

 The Strikefire works with CR2 battery, which allows for up to 300 hours of usage at max setting.
 When the setting is in its minimum level, it can last up to 6,000 hours of usage.
 The Vortex Sparc works with a CR2032 battery, which has the same number of hours as the Strikefire when on max brightness setting.
 But for the minimum brightness setting, it can only last for 5,000 hours of usage.